novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-175.md

 As an heir to a large group, he didn't want to raise a competitor.

-Last year, Lee Hyun-woo and 【Jungle】 were at a size he could handle, but now it seemed like they might swallow him instead.
+Last year, Lee Hyun-woo and 【Jungle】 were at a size he could handle, but now it seemed like he might swallow them instead.

 "Instead, we can leverage the field that 【Jungle】 pioneered.
 As long as we don't overdo it."